-Select the Average Volume Subgraph.
+- Select the Average Volume Subgraph.

 - Change the Draw Style for the Average Volume Subgraph to Diamond.
-Note that other options for the display can be used.
+Note that other options for the Draw Style can be used.
 Select an appropriate Draw Style as desired.
 For more information, refer to the Draw Style documentation.

 - Change the Width/Size to a sufficiently high value.
-Select a value that will make the selected Draw Style stand out as desired.
+Select a value that will make the selected Draw Style stand out as required.

 - Select OK to close the Relative Volume Study Settings.

 - Select OK to close the Chart Studies window and have the chart updated with the new studies.